 Transcripts requested from previous schools and transcripts showing proof of program completion can be unofficial.
-Forthe National Board Teacher Certification scholarship, you are required to submit proof of acceptance into the program.
+For the National Board Certified Teacher Stipend, you are required to submit proof of acceptance into the program.
 An electronic receipt is acceptable.
 A letter of completion or copy of your certificate of completion will be accepted as proof of program completion.

 - Must I enroll in a full year student teaching to be eligible for the Colorado Rural